Securing Workloads with Service Mesh Sidecar Identity

 • Improved authentication and authorization: Sidecars enforce strict identity checks, ensuring only verified workloads communicate.

-• Mutual TLS (mTLS) enforcement: As mentioned earlier, mTLS ensures strong encryption and authentication between services.
+• Mutual TLS (mTLS) enforcement: By leveraging the identities managed by sidecars, mTLS ensures strong encryption and authentication between services, meaning they can trust each other.

 • Reduced attack surface: By centralizing identity management, sidecars limit potential entry points for attackers.